 The Central Equine Database will log the details of all domesticated horses.
 Changes in ownership status of a horse will also be updated to the Central Equine Database by the Passport Issuing Body (PIB) who will do so within 24hours of being informed of any changes.
 It will also offer a much more streamlined solution for local authorities and police.
 The aim is to enable authorities to reunite owners with horses who have strayed or escaped fields more effectively, as well as find those irresponsible horse owners who abandon or mistreat animals and bring them to justice more swiftly.

 From 2009, passport legislation came in that all foals must be microchipped when applying for a passport.
-Before this date however, there will be horses which have not have had microchips implanted due to it not being a legal requirement at the time, so there are a lot of horse’s which this will affect.
+Before this date however, there would be horses which have not have had microchips implanted due to it not being a legal requirement at the time, so there are still a lot of horse’s which this will affect.

-To assist owners with older horse’s requiring microchips, BELL EQUINE shall be offering a reduced rate for supplying and implanting a microchip if we are already on the yard seeing the horse for another service e.g. for a vaccination, dental check or a lameness exam.
+To assist owners with these older horse’s requiring microchips, BELL EQUINE offers a reduced rate for supplying and implanting a microchip if we are already on the yard seeing the horse for another service e.g. for a vaccination, dental check or a lameness exam.
 Do please ask any of our vets when they attend your horse to scan for a microchip if you are unsure whether your horse has one implanted.
 We can easily implant one at the time or the next time we attend your horse or yard.

 There is a press release on the Government website with more about the new compulsory microchipping legislation which you can read HERE.